How Much Does It Cost to Get a Divorce in North Carolina?

-Although every divorce is unique, there are some common questions that will help an attorney determine what might be necessary for you:
+Although every divorce is unique, some common questions will help an attorney determine what might be necessary for you:

 - Are you seeking post-separation support and/or alimony?
 Is your spouse likely to make these claims?

-- Do you have joint or separate assets and debts which need to be resolved or divided in equitable distribution prior to your divorce?
+- Do you have joint or separate assets and debts that must be resolved or divided in equitable distribution before your divorce?

 - Will it be difficult to serve your spouse with legal documents?

-Answering YES to any one of these questions means that you absolutely should consult with an attorney prior to filing for absolute divorce.
+Answering YES to any of these questions means that you should consult with an attorney before filing for absolute divorce.
 Even if you answered NO, there are potential roadblocks ahead.